RedisAI/RedisAI/docs/performance.md

 - `--num_runs_inception` The number of requests per client that is running inception run sessions.
 Default value: 50
 - `--num_runs_bert` The number of requests per client that is running bert run sessions.
 Default value: 5

+To run the benchmark, first you should build RedisAI for CPU as described in the [quick start](quickstart.md) section.
 The following command will run `onnx_benchmark` from RedisAI root directory (using the default arguments):

 ```python3 tests/flow/onnx_benchmark.py --num_threads 1 --num_parallel_clients 20 --num_runs_mnist 500 --num_runs_inception 50 --num_runs_bert 5```